Seasonal food

 Seasonal food refers to the times of the year when the harvest or the flavour of a given type of food is at its peak.
 This is usually the time when the item is harvested, with some exceptions; an example being sweet potatoes which are best eaten several weeks after harvest.
 Seasonal food reduces the greenhouse gas emissions resulting from food consumption and is integral in a low carbon diet.
 Macrobiotic diets emphasize eating locally grown foods that are in season.

 History

 The seasonal food of Korea were formed against the backdrop of a natural environment where changes in farming life and four seasons were evident, and different depending on the failure, influenced by various geographical environments.
 In contrast, summer diet consisted of green beans radish, lettuces, chicories, aubergine, carrots, cucumber, gherkins, watercress, marrow, courgettes, and rice.
-The meat accompanied these vegetables consisted mainly of poultry, ostrich and beef products.
-Fruity desserts included fruits such as lemon, lime quinces, nectarines, mulberry, cherries, plums, apricot, grapes, pomegranates, watermelon, pears, apple, and melon.
+The meat accompanied these vegetables consisted mainly of poultry, ostrich and beef products.[source needed] Fruity desserts included fruits such as lemon, lime quinces, nectarines, mulberry, cherries, plums, apricot, grapes, pomegranates, watermelon, pears, apple, and melon.
 Meanwhile, the drinks involved syrups and jams.
 Fruit pastels, lemon, rose, jasmine, ginger and fennel.

 In autumn, meals included cabbage, cauliflower, carrots, celery, gourd, wheat, barley, millet, turnips, parsnips, onions, acorns, peanuts, pulses, and olive oil.
 Drinks incorporated aromatic herbs and flower distillations of essential oils.

 In the digital age, apps and websites track in-season food.